 A third-party resource is an entity outside the primary site-user relationship.
 It involves the aspects of the site not directly within the control of the site owner but present, with their approval.
 For example, the Google Analytics script is a common third-party resource.

 - Hosted on a shared and public origin

 - Widely used by a variety of sites

 - Uninfluenced by an individual site owner

-To match these goals as closely as possible, the formal definition used throughout this chapter of a third-party resource is a resource that originates from a domain whose resources can be found on at least 50 unique pages in the HTTP Archive dataset.
+To match these goals as closely as possible, the formal definition used throughout this chapter for third-party resources is: a resource that originates from a domain whose resources can be found on at least 50 unique pages in the HTTP Archive dataset.

-This chapter divides third-party providers into one of these broad categories.
-A brief description is included below and the mapping of domain to category can be found in the third-party-web repository.
+This chapter divides third-party providers into different categories.
+A brief description is included with each of the categories.
+The mapping of domain to category can be found in the third-party-web repository.